dominicholcomb/Physics-Lab-Model-Analysis-and-Report/README.md

-To see the report: "technical_writing_sample_laplace.pdf"
+To see the written report: "technical_writing_sample_laplace.pdf"